Saser/saser.github.io/_posts/2015-12-13-input-validation-using-haskell.md

 ### Making the validation user friendly

 Fortunately, solving the abovementioned problem is fairly simple.
-Instead of returning a simple list of `ValidationResult`s, we return a list of tuples, coupling the description of each validation to its validation result.
+Instead of returning a simple list of `ValidationResult`s, we return a list of tuples, associating the description of each validation with its validation result.
 We only need to modify the type signature of the function and the mapped function.

 {% highlight haskell %}
 validateAll :: FullRequirements a -> a -> [(String, ValidationResult)]